Ferrari 250 GTO - The autobiography of 4153 GT (Limited Edition)

 This magnificent book tells the story of a Ferrari 250 GTO with a particularly interesting and varied history.
 The car is chassis number 4153 GT and it won the Tour de France – an arduous 10-day race-cum-rally – in the hands of Lucien Bianchi and Georges Berger in 1964.

-A specially designed stunning limited edition, bound in linen with gilt edges, and cased in a cloth slip-case.
+A specially designed stunning Limited Edition, bound in linen with gilt edges, and cased in a cloth slipcase.
 As a special touch, there is an embossed reproduction of the chassis number on the front of the book.
-The deluxe edition is limited to just 100 copies and is signed by the author, Keith Bluemel.
+This edition is limited to just 100 copies and is signed by the author, Keith Bluemel.

-Please see the standard edition for more information on the contents of the book or to purchase the standard edition.
+Please see the Classic Edition for more information on the contents of the book.

 • This GTO’s racing career started with great promise at Le Mans in 1963, with fourth place for Pierre Dumay and Léon Dernier.